ElsevierSoftwareX/SOFTX_2020_75/docs/configuration/config_prog.rst

 Program
 **********************

-In this section we present the comamnd line interface to run our project and make use of useful functions for processing and visualization of results.
+In this section we present the comamnd line interface (CLI) to run our project and make use of useful functions for processing and visualization of results.
 The functions are ``create_project``, ``run``, ``gdxconvert``, ``create_report`` and ``web``.
 To execute all functions we have to call first ``dieterpy`` as shown below.